Our review of Metroid Prime Remastered

 WHAT IS IT?

-A high-def remaster of the beloved GameCube title, brought to us by the studio that made the original back in 2002.
+A high-def remaster of the beloved GameCube title, brought to us by the studio that made the 2002 original.

 IS IT GOOD?